Rosendale wins reelection in Montana US House race

 Lamb is an antigovernment extremist who thinks the punishments for many Jan.
 6 Capitol rioters have been too harsh.

-In elections for Montana Supreme Court, incumbent Jim Rice defeated Billings attorney Bill D’Alton by a wide margin.
-It was too early to call a second race between incumbent Ingrid Gustafson and attorney James Brown, who was elected as a Republican to the state Public Service Commission.
+In elections for Montana Supreme Court, incumbent Ingrid Gustafson was challenged by James Brown, an attorney who was elected as a Republican to the state Public Service Commission.
+Incumbent Jim Rice is challenged by Billings attorney Bill D’Alton.

 The abortion related ballot referendum raises the prospect of criminal charges for health care providers unless they take “all medically appropriate and reasonable actions to preserve the life” of an infant born alive, including after an attempted abortion.